ewilson/chirpr/README.md

 4. I will give comments on the things that need to be improved, both in code style and in defects discovered.
 You will need to fix these issues and push them to your pull request branch.

-5. When I am satisfied, I will merge your code, and the card is moved to done.
+5. When I am satisfied that the feature is complete, I will merge your code, and the card is moved to done.
+We now return to step 1.